Flood Insurance Rate Maps & Flood Insurance

 The FEMA Flood Insurance Rate Map (FIRM) is the official map showing the community’s Special Flood Hazard Areas.
 This map is utilized as the basis to assess flood risk based on compliance with the minimum requirements for flood management under the NFIP and to determine if flood insurance is required for structure(s) on a property.
 Although the map is not property specific (e.g. no lot boundaries), by using the major roads and flooding sources for reference, users can get an idea of the flood risks in their area.

 The map is available to view online at the FEMA Map Service Center or FEMA Floodplain Maps - Prince George's County.
-Additionally, the County site has an address search feature that allows a user to find the correct FIRM panel using their address in an online search tool.
+Additionally, the County site has an address search feature that allows a user to find the correct FIRM panel using their address in an online search tool (be sure pop-up blocker is turned off).
 After entering an address, a user may choose the interactive map options to see flood hazard data relative to the searched address.

 For additional assistance with using the FIRMs, please contact the FEMA Map Assistance Center at 1-877-FEMA MAP.